 This rapid PCR assay detects Mycobacterium tuberculosis complex nucleic acid and, therefore, does not distinguish between viable, disease-related organisms and nucleic acid persisting from prior infection.
 Test results should be correlated with patient symptoms and clinical presentation before a definitive diagnosis is made.

 A negative result does not rule out the presence of Mycobacterium tuberculosis complex or active disease because the organism may be present at levels below the limit of detection for this assay.

 This test has not been studied for use with specimens from patients being treated with antituberculous agents and, therefore, should not be used to determine bacteriologic cure or to monitor response to therapy.
 It is not known how long the PCR assay can remain positive following treatment for Mycobacterium tuberculosis.

-The sensitivity of this test from stool is 80% and from formalin-fixed, paraffin-embedded tissue is 63%, therefore testing of a second specimen from these sources should be considered to increase sensitivity if the result from the first specimen is negative.
+The sensitivity of this test with stool specimens is 80% and testing of additional stool specimens should be considered if the result from the first specimen is negative.

 1. Iseman MD: A clinician’s guide to tuberculosis.
 Philadelphia, PA.
-Lippincott Williams & Wilkins, 2000
+Lippincott Williams and Wilkins, 2000

 2. Centers for Disease Control and Prevention: Treatment of Tuberculosis, American Thoracic Society, CDC, and Infectious Diseases Society of America.
 MMWR Morb Mortal Weekly Rep 2003;52(No. RR-11):1-88